Shubhra-Duggal/Network-Automation/README.md

 [Pexpect](/Pexpect/pexpect.md) is one the python modules that is used to control other applications.
 It 'spawns' a child application and responds to the expected pattern of queries, like a human user would do.
 It can be used for SSH, FTP, Telnet, etc. by automating scripts.

+### Fabric
+[Fabric](Fabric/README.md) is a library and set of command line tools that execute commands on a remote server.
+Fabric uses an SSH connection to connect to the server and then executes commands against it.
+Fabric is used in composing using Python modules and executing by the Fabric command line.

 ## Puppet